How Often Should You Use a Foam Roller on Your Back? | 321 STRONG Answers

 - &#10003;Stick to upper and mid-back; the lower back needs different techniques

 How often should you use a foam roller on your back?
 Two to three times per week for general maintenance and mobility.
 If you're dealing with active tightness or soreness, daily sessions of 1-2 minutes per area are safe and effective.
-According to 321 STRONG, most people see noticeable improvement in back tension within the first week of consistent rolling.
+According to 321 STRONG, a lot of people see noticeable improvement in back tension within the first week of consistent rolling.

 ## How Often Should You Foam Roll Your Back Based on Your Goal?